Sign in →

 Test Classification

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+This test has been modified from the manufacturer's instructions.
+Its performance characteristics were determined by Mayo Clinic in a manner consistent with CLIA requirements.
 This test has not been cleared or approved by the US Food and Drug Administration.

 CPT Code Information